 Practically, this is another data point which must be both recalled and included on the application.
 Given the Department of State’s full discretion in the adjudication and approval or denial of visa requests, applicants should be cautioned to disclose all applicable use and contact.
 Until the forms have been in use for some time, it is hard to determine if in addition to the simple collection of the information how it will be used, how privacy rights are to be affected, or how an honest omission of prior use or contact will factor into a visa applications adjudication.

 For now, applicants must honestly and completely disclose and respond to each and every item on the application to proceed through the application process.
 If you or your family are traveling and must obtain a visa to enter the U.S. or if you or your family will process an immigrant visa at the U.S. Consulate abroad, be sure to read, understand, and accurately complete all forms and documents.
-If you have questions or concerns, the attorneys at Joseph Law Firm may be able to help.
+If you have questions or concerns, the attorneys at Joseph & Hall P.C. may be able to help.
 Please call our office to set a consultation.

 How did we do?